 08/12/2022 Indonesia (International Christian Concern) – ICC previously reported on an incident where the GPI (Indonesia Pentecostal Church) Tulang Bawang Church in Sumatra was disrupted by local residents during a Christmas worship service.

-According to the police, efforts to disband the Christmas worship service were due to the lack of a building permit (IMB), which is required for the construction of religious venues.
-Since the majority of Indonesian citizens are Muslim, it is harder for religious minorities such as Christians to obtain such a permit.
+According to the police, efforts to disband the Christmas worship service were due to the lack of a building permit (IMB), which is required to construct religious venues.
+Since most Indonesian citizens are Muslim, it is harder for religious minorities such as Christians to obtain such a permit.

 Since reconciling, the church has reportedly obtained an IMB and successfully resumed worship services.
 According to Pastor Sopan Sidabutar, his hope is that ”harmony and tolerance between the religious [and local] community will [continue into] the future.”

 For interviews, please contact firstname.lastname@example.org.